 Using Shea Moisture was a learning process for me.
-Many of the lines are formulated for women of color whose hair requires extra moisture because of it’s unique and beautiful texture.
-With my very straight and fine hair, many of the formulas are too heavy.
+Many of the lines are formulated for women of color whose hair requires extra moisture.
+With my very straight and fine hair, some of the formulas are too heavy.
 I had the best results with the Coconut Water Weightless shampoo and conditioner.

 I love Shea Moisture’s deep conditioning hair masques and used them as a gentle mid-week wash when I needed one.
 I tried many of the formulas but liked the 10-in-1 Renewal System best.